sheesh19/full-day-ruby-workshop/README.md

 Solve the following challenges with your workshop buddy (pair programming).

-Here are the Slides: tiny.cc/pq00jz) | [shorturl.at/gkILP](shorturl.at/gkILP)
+Here are the slides: tiny.cc/pq00jz)

 Cheatsheet for [Mac & Linux Users](https://www.slideshare.net/paalringstad/command-cheatsheets-mac)

 Cheatsheet for [Windows Users](https://www.slideshare.net/paalringstad/command-cheatsheets-windows-138186563)

-You can either use an online tool:
+You can either use:
 Use the online Ruby compiler [here](https://repl.it/languages/ruby)

 OR